Category Archives: James Wilby

 Grade: A-

-Howards End is my favorite film in the collection of E.M.
-Forster’s adapted novels turned into films during the 1980s and 1990s (1985’s A Room with a View and 1987’s Maurice are the other two quality works).
+Howards End is my favorite film adaptation of E.M.
+Forster’s novel, which was also adapted into a film during the 1980s (1985’s A Room with a View and 1987’s Maurice are the other two notable works).

 The novels were written during the early 1900s and set during the same period, focusing on class relations in 20th-century England.

-The film is lovely, and picturesque, and tells an interesting story about romance and drama between the haves and the have-nots during this period.
+The film is lovely and picturesque, telling an interesting story about romance and drama between the haves and have-nots during this period.

 The film was a success and received heaps of Academy Award nominations in 1993.